Life After Loss: Bereavement Advice for Navigating Grief

 Seek Support:

 Grief can feel isolating, but you don’t have to go through it alone.
-Lean on your friends and family—sometimes, just having someone to listen can make a difference.
+Sometimes, just having someone to listen can make a difference.
 Some people find support in the form of a book, or music, others in a friend.
 Bereavement support groups can also provide a safe space to share your feelings with people who understand what you’re going through.
 If you’re struggling, consider speaking to a counsellor or therapist who specialises in grief.

 Take Care of Your Well-being: